ssbc/ssb-db2/README.md

 validation.
 This makes it possible to use for partial replication to add all contact messages from a feed.

+### addTransaction(msgValues, oooMsgValues, cb)

+Similar to `addOOOBatch`, except you pass in an array of `msgValues` that will be validated in order and an array of `oooMsgValues` that will be validated similar to `addOOOBatch`.
+Finally all the messages are added to the database in such a way that either all of them are written to disc or none of them are.

 ### getStatus

 Gets the current db status, same functionality as